 In this section we provide an overview of the main data sets employed in the paper.
-Details and additional data sources are described in Appendix A.
+Additional details and data sources are provided in Appendix A.

 AC Nielsen Homescan data and import status.
 AC Nielsen Homescan, Nielsen Switzerland (2016), includes information on household (HH) characteristics and shopping transactions of a demographically and regionally representative sample in Switzerland during the period surrounding the 2015 appreciation: January 2013 to December 2016.
 The data includes approximately 3,300 households in 2014.